-16.1 A continuous internal audit, under the independent control and direction of the Chief Officer Audit & Risk, will be arranged to carry out a continuous review of systems and activities that are currently existing or under development, in all departments throughout the Council, to provide assurance on the adequacy of internal financial control, internal control, risk management and governance arrangements in place.
-Work will be directed by risk and will be carried out in accordance with the Internal Audit Charter, Internal Audit strategy and strategic and annual internal audit plans (all available on the Intranet) approved by the Audit & Risk Committee.
+- 16.1 The Local Authority Accounts (Scotland) Regulations 2014 require a local authority to operate a professional and objective internal auditing service.
+This service must be provided in accordance with the professional standards set out in Public Sector Internal Audit Standards (PSIAS) (2017). - 16.2 A continuous Internal Audit, under the independent control and direction of the Chief Officer Audit & Risk, will be arranged to carry out a programme of assurance and consultancy work to review systems and activities that are currently existing or under development, in all directorates throughout the Council, to objectively provide assurance on the adequacy of systems of internal control, governance, and risk management.
+Work will be directed by risk and will be carried out in accordance with the Internal Audit Charter, Internal Audit Strategy and Internal Audit Annual Plans (all available on the Intranet) approved by the Audit & Scrutiny Committee. - 16.3 Directors and Managers should engage with Internal Auditors in a positive way to achieve shared goals for robust systems of internal control, governance, and risk management, and should implement recommendations within agreed timescales to demonstrate best value and continuous improvement.

-17. PREVENTION OF FRAUD, THEFT, MONEY LAUNDERING OR CORRUPTION
+17. PREVENTION OF FRAUD, CORRUPTION, THEFT, AND CRIME